CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch.md

 # Creating QC test from Batch Record

-A Quality Control test can be created from the Batch Master Data form.
+Quality assurance is a critical component of maintaining product standards, and the ability to generate a Quality Control Test directly from the Batch Master Data form simplifies this process.
+This feature, integrated into ProcessForce and SAP Business One, ensures consistency and accuracy by utilizing predefined Test Protocols tied to specific items, revisions, and warehouses.

 ---

 ## Master Data Setup

-Define a Test Protocol with the following parameters:
+To define a Test Protocol for Quality Control, ensure the following parameters are configured:

 - Item Code
 - Item Revision